 Since homemade gluten-free breadsticks have a brief rise time, you can be enjoying soft parmesan garlic bread in less than 45 minutes start to finish!

-Gluten-free garlic breadsticks use ingredients I always have on hand so they are perfect side dish to throw together with gluten-free lasagna, soups, meatless baked ziti, salad, gluten-free pizza, or gluten-free alfredo.
-Or, simply dunk in a marinara dipping sauce to enjoy with pizza!
+Gluten-free garlic breadsticks use ingredients I always have on hand so they are perfect side dish to throw together with my never-mushy gluten-free lasagna, soups, baked ziti, salad, tender homemade gluten-free meatballs, or this 10-minute silky gluten-free alfredo sauce.

 - Gluten-free flour blend – Using the best gluten-free flour makes or breaks the quality of the bread.
 I tested the recipe with different flour blends to make sure it consistently turns out, but some performed handedly better than others.
 My preferred brand I use for all gluten-free baking recipes is Cup4Cup, which includes xanthan gum.

-- Psyllium Husk Powder (optional) – I’ve made the bread multiples with and without the psyllium husk powder.
+- Psyllium Husk Powder – I’ve made the bread multiples with and without the psyllium husk powder.
 It doesn’t affect the taste, but it does help maintain moisture, adds softness, and elasticity.
+I do suggest using a lighter colored brand, or the breadsticks will bake a weirdly purplish color.
+It doesn’t affect the taste, but my favorite brand to use is linked.

 - Eggs – Room temperature.
 Do do this quickly, I place the eggs in a bowl of hot water for 5 minutes before breaking and using.